 Exposing your skin to the sun for too long, so that your skin starts to burn can be dangerous.
 This is because it can increase your risk of developing skin cancers.
 Research to date shows that moderate but frequent sun exposure is healthy but overexposure and intense exposure can increase your risk of skin cancer.

-After you have exposed your skin for half the time it takes for you to turn pink, cover up with clothing and go into the shade.
+After you have exposed your skin for half the time it takes for you to begin to burn, cover up with clothing and go into the shade.
 Using sunscreen is not as recommended as using shade and clothing to protect your skin, because it hasn’t consistently been shown to prevent all types of skin cancers.
 But if you do want to use sunscreen, use a sunscreen that blocks both UVA light and UVB light.

 While covering up to prevent too much sun exposure is an important step in protecting yourself from skin cancer, research has not always shown that sunscreen is the safest and most effective method.